 Cooperate: You can team up with another party member in combat or similarly time-sensitive situations to make them more successful at what they do.
 They make saving throws (or any other roll to avoid harm), damage rolls and checks to interact with the environment with advantage.
 You give up the chance to take any actions or perform any saving throws in that time frame if you do this.

-Magic: Start with 2 magic points and the spell Fearlessness (1).
-You regain 1 magic point when you obtain for the first time the sincere gratitude of an NPC (once per NPC between downtime periods), when you discover a dungeon or similarly ancient or mysterious locale, and when you discover a new floor of a dungeon.
+Magic: Start with a maximum of 2 magic points (MP) and the spell Fearlessness (1).
+You regain 1 magic point when you obtain the sincere gratitude of an NPC (once per NPC between downtime periods), when you discover a dungeon or similarly ancient or mysterious locale, and when you discover a new floor of a dungeon.

 Fearlessness (1): Protects target creature from fear-based effects for one dungeon turn (or ten minutes).
 You may target additional creatures with this spell at a rate of +1 MP spent per creature.